Ylucasb/Decantez-vous/README.md

 - *In the directory `DECANTEZ-VOUS` execute `go mod init decantez-vous`.*
 - *In the directory `DECANTEZ-VOUS` execute `go mod tidy`.*
 - *In the directory `DECANTEZ-VOUS` execute `go run main.go`.*
+- *In the web site :
+  account : john.doe@decantez-vous.com
+  password : 123 .*

 ## **FEATURES:**
 - *Connexion page*